Kristina01111000/Drws_site/README.md

 5/9
 - Link all the social medias everywhere
 - Get new picture for university chiropractic up on site
-- Make the pictures on the homepage a link
-- go over the audio message

 finish setting up monster insights? look into https://wpforms.com/docs/how-to-use-lite-connect-for-wpforms/?utm_locale=en_US